-The UK Civil Aviation Authority (CAA) has published a report that assesses the top 30 UK airports on the quality of assistance they provide to passengers with a disability.
+The UK Civil Aviation Authority (CAA) has published a that assesses the top 30 UK airports on the quality of assistance they provide to passengers with a disability.
 It shows that the number of people with a disability requesting extra help when travelling by air continues to grow significantly and has now reached over three million journeys in 2016 – a rise of over 66 per cent since 2010.
 The report reveals that the majority of UK airports are providing ‘very good’ or ‘good’ support.
 But four airports have not met the CAA’s expectations and have been told they must improve.

 The CAA’s framework, the first of its kind in Europe, was introduced to ensure there is a consistent and high quality service for disabled passengers across UK airports.
 The CAA assesses airports against a number of measures to establish how well they are performing for disabled passengers.
 Where airports regularly under-perform, the CAA can take enforcement action to ensure services are improved.